-Definition Whole-brain teaching is an instructional approach derived from neurolinguistic descriptions of the functions of the brain’s left and right hemispheres.
-Basic Elements Neurolinguistic findings about the brain’s language functions show that in the integrated brain, the functions of one … Continue reading
+Definition Whole brain teaching is an instructional approach derived from neurolinguistic descriptions of the functions of the brain’s left and right hemispheres.
+Basic Elements Neurolinguistic findings about the brain’s language functions show that in the integrated brain, the functions of … Continue reading

 Daily Archives: April 14, 2011

 Definition Thematic instruction is the organization of a curriculum around macro “themes.”
 Thematic instruction integrates basic disciplines like reading, math, and science with the exploration of a broad subject, such as communities, rain forests, river basins, the use of energy, … Continue reading